kcodedev/mkdocs/docs/AL/16-system-software/purpose-of-os.md

 # Purpose of Operating Systems

-This document explores the fundamental purposes of operating systems, focusing on resource maximization and the abstraction of hardware complexities through user interfaces.

 ## Introduction to Operating Systems

 An operating system (OS) is a software layer that manages computer hardware and software resources, providing a stable environment for application programs to run.
 The primary purposes of an OS include: